Isle of Anglesey County Council

 The use of the terms 'jam' and 'jelly' are permitted where in use as a customary name - for example, 'Jelly Babies', 'Mint Jelly', 'Table Jelly' - and where this will not mislead the consumer.

-The terms 'conserve', 'preserve', and 'fruit spread' are not regulated product names and products with these names would not be required to meet specific compositional standards; therefore products described in this manner could use additional ingredients not on the list, contain different proportions of fruit, and so on.
+The terms 'conserve', 'preserve', and 'fruit spread' are not regulated product names and products with these names are not required to meet specific compositional standards; therefore, products described in this manner can use additional ingredients not on the list, contain different proportions of fruit and so on.

 TRADING STANDARDS